 The royal couple's wedding cake itself was a stunningly beautiful eight-tiered traditional fruitcake with cream and white icing designed by pastry chef Fiona Cairns.
 The Royal Wedding Cake recipe was published by ABC News.

 However, Prince William requested that a groom's cake should also be served to the guests at the Buckingham Palace reception.

-The now-famous dark chocolate biscuit cake dessert is a favorite of Prince William's, and his grandmother Queen Elizabeth II is said to be quite fond of it too.
+The now-famous dark chocolate biscuit cake dessert is a favorite of Prince William's, and his late grandmother Queen Elizabeth II was said to be quite fond of it too.
 The original recipe for the royal cake, though, remains a palace secret.